U.S. pipelines at a crossroads

 The U.S. has enough oil and natural gas pipelines to circle the Earth 100 times, yet many Americans rarely see or even think about them.
 That's partly because most pipelines are buried underground, and partly because of their "strong safety record," according to the federal Pipeline and Hazardous Materials Safety Administration, which regulates the industry.

-But not everyone is so impressed with that record.
+But not everyone is impressed with that record.
 According to the PHMSA's own statistics, pipeline accidents kill or hospitalize at least one person in the U.S. every 6.9 days on average, and cause more than $272 million in property damage per year.
-Critics often blame weak regulations as well as lax enforcement.
+Critics blame weak regulations and lax enforcement.

 "It's a systemic issue," says Anthony Swift of the Natural Resources Defense Council, which opposes some pipeline projects.
 "To a large extent, the recent disasters reflect a regulatory mindset where you don't have a problem until you've had a number of catastrophes."